AlexSkrypnyk/drupal_extension_scaffold/README.md

   remote repository (i.e., your name on drupal.org).
 - `DEPLOY_USER_EMAIL` - the email address of the user who will be committing to a remote repository (i.e., your email on drupal.org).
-- `DEPLOY_REMOTE` - your modules remote drupal.org repository (
+- `DEPLOY_REMOTE` - your extensions remote drupal.org repository (
-  i.e. `git@git.drupal.org:project/mymodule.git`).
+  i.e. `git@git.drupal.org:project/myextension.git`).
 - `DEPLOY_PROCEED` - set to `1` once CI is working, and you are ready to deploy.

 ## Maintenance / Local development

-Provided that you have PHP installed locally, you can develop a module using the provided scripts.
+Provided that you have PHP installed locally, you can develop an extension using the provided scripts.

 ### Build